 First, we augment the estimating equation with additional area-level controls that absorb potential confounding factors.
 We add the ex ante share of the local property market with any corporate ownership (interacted with time dummies).
 As shown in Column (2), area-level corporate ownership is not generally associated with larger price decreases in the post-referendum period.
 By contrast, when controlling for overall corporate ownership, the effect of offshore corporate ownership is even stronger.
 We also add the ex ante share of foreigners in the local population (interacted with time dummies).
 As shown in Column (3), the results suggests that the presence of foreigners was associated with price decreases, for instance reflecting migration responses to Brexit; however, the estimated effect of offshore ownership barely changes.
+Finally, we control for the centrality of the local areas by adding 10 indicators capturing the Euclidean distance to London Tower.
+As shown in Column (4), the effect of offshore corporate ownership increases slightly relative to the baseline.

 Next, we investigate whether the results are driven by offshore corporations with foreign beneficial owners, i.e. those directly affected by Brexit.
-For some of the offshore corporations in the sample, we observe the beneficial owners directly in the leaks (see section 2.3) and we rely on this information to impute beneficial ownership patterns for the remainder.22 This allows us to re-estimate the baseline model while conditioning the effect of offshore ownership on foreign vs domestic beneficial ownership.
-As shown in Column (4), the estimates suggest that offshore ownership was associated with a differential price decrease after the Brexit referendum only when the beneficial owners were foreign.23 the 939 local property markets in London with non-zero offshore ownership.
+For some of the offshore corporations in the sample, we observe the beneficial owners directly in the leaks (see section 2.3) and we rely on this information to impute beneficial ownership patterns for the remainder.29 This allows us to re-estimate the baseline model while conditioning the effect of offshore ownership on foreign vs domestic beneficial ownership.
+As shown in Column (5), the estimates suggest that offshore ownership was associated with a differential price decrease after the Brexit referendum only when the beneficial owners were foreign.30 the 939 local property markets in London with non-zero offshore ownership.
 In most of these areas, offshore ownership accounts for less than 2% of the local market, but in a handful of areas this metric exceeds 10%.